 Once you are licensed, your name is added to a list of families that can care for children in state custody.
+In Northwest Missouri, our Cornerstones of Care's Home Finding Center coordinates placement.

-A case manager will contact you when we have a child(ren) that is a good fit for your home.
+We will contact you when we have a child(ren) that is a good fit for your home.
 The wider your parameters (e.g., age, sex, race, behavior) of the children you are willing to care for, the more quickly a child can be placed with you.